royaltm/rust-delharc/README.md

 Rust Version
 ------------

-`delharc` requires Rustc version 1.60 or greater due to the new syntax for Cargo features, needed by dependent crates.
+`delharc` requires Rustc version 1.63 or greater due to the stabilized array::from_fn function in this version.

 [Rust]: https://www.rust-lang.org/